team8/fenrir/README.md

 Accumulator, which is our subsytem for picking up(accumulating) the ball, and for passing it.

-DriveTrain, which is our drivetrain that allows our robot to move...most of the time :sweat_smile: :thumbsup:
+DriveTrain, which turns our otherwise-would-be primitive sessile object into an awesome ...non-sessile object :thumbsup:

 Rangefinder, which we are supposed to use(:open_mouth:) to try to make our shooter and autonomous more precise by aligning the robot and moving to appropriate distances